Vinitvh/nft-preview-card-component/README.md

 ### What I learned

 Learnt how to center div element using flexbox.
-Made use of <figure> element for the first time.
+Made use of HTML element figure for the first time.
 Learnt to use svg as an image.

 ```html